 Navy HPSP Service Obligation

-Appointees incur a one-year obligation for each year of participation in the program.
+Appointees owe one year of service for each year in the program.

-All Naval Officers have an eight-year service commitment.
-Time not spent on active duty will be spent in the Selected Reserves or the Inactive Ready Reserves.
+All Naval Officers commit to eight years of service.
+Any time not spent on active duty will be in the Selected Reserves or Inactive Ready Reserves.

-Members must sign a written agreement stating that they will:
+Members must sign an agreement stating they will:

-• Upon completion of the HPSP, accept an appointment in the appropriate officer corps, USN, on the active-duty list.
+- Accept an appointment in the appropriate officer corps, USN, on the active-duty list after completing the HPSP.

 Annual Training

-Members of HPSP are required to serve 45 days on active duty each year while in student status.
+HPSP members must complete 45 days of active duty each year while in student status.

-Unless current legislation requires different, pay and allowances for the 45-day active-duty training term will be in the grade of O-1.
+Unless legislation changes, pay and allowances for this period will be at the O-1 grade.

-Uniforms must be worn when on active duty at any military installation.
+Uniforms are required on active duty at any military installation.

 More Information About the Benefits

-While on inactive duty, members shall receive a monthly stipend at the amount set yearly by the Assistant Secretary of Defense (Health Affairs).
+While on inactive duty, members receive a monthly stipend set annually by the Assistant Secretary of Defense (Health Affairs).

-The monthly stipend will begin on the later of the following three dates, collectively referred to as the benefit start date (BSD):
+The stipend starts on the latest of these three dates, known as the Benefit Start Date (BSD):

 Additional Medical School Information

-Your medical school experience will be like that of your peers, with the exception that you will apply for the military match during your fourth year of school.
+Your medical school experience will be the same as your peers, except you’ll apply for the military match in your fourth year.

-You are almost certainly going to be accepted into a military training program.
-A variable percentage each year may defer military service to complete a civilian residency.
+You’ll almost certainly be placed in a military training program.
+Each year, a limited number may defer military service for a civilian residency.

-During your first year of training, you will be able to apply for either straight-through residency training (equivalent to a civilian residency) or a post as a General Medical Officer (GMO).
+In your first year of training, you can apply for either straight-through residency (comparable to civilian residency) or a General Medical Officer (GMO) post.

-Those selected for straight-through residency training will begin fulfilling their service obligation immediately upon graduation from residency.
+Those in straight-through residency begin their service obligation immediately after completing training.

 Non-Selection